MicrosoftDocs/well-architected/well-architected/service-guides/azure-front-door.md

 >
 >   Configure your backend services to only accept requests with the same host name used by Front Door's externally.
 >
-> - **Only allow authorized access**.
+> - **Only allow authorized access to the control plane**.
 Use Front Door's [role-based access control (RBAC)](/azure/role-based-access-control/overview) to restrict access to only those identities that need it.
 >
-> - **Block common threats at edge**.
+> - **Block common threats at the edge**.
 Web application firewall (WAF) is integrated with Front Door.
 Enable WAF rules on the frontends to protect applications from common exploits and vulnerabilities at the network edge closer to the attack source.
 >   Consider geo-filtering to restrict access to your web application by countries or regions.
 >
 >   Refer to [Azure Web Application Firewall on Azure Front Door](/azure/web-application-firewall/afds/afds-overview).
 >
 > - **Protect Front Door against unexpected traffic.** [Front Door uses Azure DDoS protection Basic](/azure/frontdoor/front-door-ddos) to protect application endpoints against DDoS attacks.
-If you need to expose other public IP addresses from your application, consider adding Azure DDoS protection Standard for advanced protection and detection capabilities.
+If you need to expose other public IP addresses from your application, consider adding Azure DDoS protection Standard on those addresses for advanced protection and detection capabilities.
 >
 >   There are also WAF rule sets that detect bot traffic or unexpectedly large volume of traffic that could potentially be malicious.
 >